infinum/frontend-handbook/React/Recipes/How to build core component.md

 #### Using StylesProvider

-In the rood component we can access the whole style config and provide it to all the parts via `StylesProvider` context provider.
-This way we can for example set the variant only on the root element and all the parts will inherit that variant styles.
+In the root component, we can access the whole style config and provide it to all the parts via `StylesProvider` context provider.
+This way we can, for example, set the variant only on the root element and all the parts will inherit that variant styles.

 ```tsx
 import {